XSS3cut10n3r/WorldCup26/README.md

-**Keeping the ratings fresh.** The **Rebuild Elo ratings** workflow re-runs the full calibration after each scores update (and on demand), re-anchoring every rating to the latest results and odds — a couple of CI minutes per run.
+**Keeping the ratings fresh.** The **Rebuild Elo ratings** workflow re-runs the full calibration after each scores update (and on demand), re-anchoring every rating to the latest results and odds, a couple of CI minutes per run.
 Between those rebuilds, each **Update odds** run also gives the ratings a light nudge as the market drifts (via `scripts/elo_nudge.py`), so the simulator always reflects the current picture without waiting for a full rebuild.

-If `elo.json` is ever missing, the Simulate button still works — it just falls back to even, unweighted scorelines until the ratings are rebuilt.
+If `elo.json` is ever missing, the Simulate button still works; it just falls back to even, unweighted scorelines until the ratings are rebuilt.

 **A what-if, never the real thing.** A simulation never touches the live standings, and the site makes that unmistakable.
-Sim mode repaints the whole page in a cool slate-blue theme (the live pages stay green), the status pill reads "Simulated Results · Not Live", and on phones the browser bar tints to match.
+Sim mode repaints the whole page (the Knockout projection included) in a cool slate-blue theme (the live pages stay green), the status pill reads "Simulated Results · Not Live", and on phones the browser bar tints to match.
 A quick popup confirms before you start, and again before you head back to the live scores, and the first time you ever simulate, a small pointer shows you the way back.
 Nothing is saved: leave the what-if and the real results are exactly as you left them.

 ## Scoring rules (current settings)